emmanasseri/emmanasseri/README.md

 ### Hello!

-My name is Emma Nasseri, and I'm currently a third-year undergraduate student in Computer Science at the University of Kansas! :)
+My name is Emma Nasseri, and I'm currently a fourth-year undergraduate student in Computer Science and Visual Arts at the University of Kansas! :)

 <!--